SumiSastri/js-ES6-10/DOM/readme.md

 - Key Events: key-pad events like keypressed up or down
 - Change-events: In forms where inputs are added by user and the data is controlled by the inputs they type in - text, filters, radio buttons/checkbox/ toggle selections

+## Critical render path and HTML doc set up

+To output JavaScript function on a HTML page script tags need to be added.
+Where the script tags are placed are important as the script will get executed or not if it is not referenced correctly.